mattiaerre/oc-hub/README.md

 # oc-hub

-This repository has been created as a central hub for all the Open Components built by Mattia Richetto.
+This repository has been created as a central hub for all the OpenComponents built by Mattia Richetto.

 ## How to SSR